gastonsimone/vim-dokumentary/README.md

 1. The `man` command is the right choice only if you are writing a shell script or C code.
-2. Vim only runs that command and wait for it to finish to continue using Vim, which sometimes it is not the ideal, because you would like to see that documentation at the same time you are editing your file.
+2. Vim only runs that command and waits for it to finish to continue using Vim, which sometimes is not the ideal, because you would like to see that documentation at the same time you are editing your file.

 Dokumentary solves these two issues by doing the following: